Eton Summer University Preparation Courses

-This residential course at Eton is not about improving A Level grades, but is designed to help students with their university applications through an exciting and challenging ten days of study.
+This residential course at Eton is not about improving A Level grades, but is designed to help students with their university applications through an exciting and challenging period of study.
 Applicants choose a subject and we provide dynamic teaching and, more importantly, the company of like-minded students from all over the country to work and socialise with.

 Students enjoy a packed timetable with lessons, study time, sporting and cultural opportunities.
 Visiting university lecturers teach and discuss entry procedures.
 Our aim is to help students make a persuasive application to the universities of their choice, with many going on to Oxford or Cambridge and other Russell Group universities.

 years of residential summer schools at Eton for Year 12 students from state schools.

 Rowing Instructional Courses

 The two Rowing Instructional Courses are open to boys and girls from any school in the UK or abroad.
 All participants spend five days learning to row or developing the skills they already possess.
 A significant number of free places are available for students who attend UK state schools.
 The courses are based at Eton College’s Rowing Centre and venue of the 2012 Olympics, Dorney Lake, and students will be able to experience rowing up the River Thames to visit Eton’s own island, Queen’s Eyot.

 English Language and Cultural Courses

 These courses provide foreign students with an insight into the British way of life and heritage, combining English tuition with a range of extracurricular activities and cultural visits.

 The English Language and Cultural Course for Japanese offers 320 places for Japanese students, while the English Language and Cultural Course for Chinese offers places for 160 Chinese students.
 For 2022, we will also be introducing the Future Leaders Course for 40 male students from Pan Asia.